iivannov/larasquare/readme.md

 ];
 ```

-You need to add your Foursquare client ID and secret in `config\app.php`
+You need to add your Foursquare client ID and secret in `config\services.php`

 ``` php
 'foursquare' => [